 The event concluded with a networking session on Zoom.

 On 10 June 2021, Prof. Dr. Gabriele Klein gave a lecture titled “Berührung und Ansteckung.
 Warum Körper systemrelevant sind” (Contact and infection.
 Why bodies are systemically important).
-Klein is a professor at the Faculty of Psychology and Human Movement at Universität Hamburg and, since 2020, has been using a sociological approach to examine the impacts of social distancing during the coronavirus pandemic on our body perception.
+Klein is a professor at the Faculty of Psychology and Human Movement Science at Universität Hamburg and, since 2020, has been using a sociological approach to examine the impacts of social distancing during the coronavirus pandemic on our body perception.

 The event finished up with smaller discussion groups.

 At the end of the summer semester, an event titled “Sharing my talents,” part 2 took place on 7 July 2021 at 7:30 pm.
 This time, the focus was on artistic interests and talents:

 Before splitting up into smaller discussion groups, there was a joint artistic conclusion.